ge0rg/bluetoothle-tnc/Bluetooth-LE-TNC.md

 protocol simplicity this protocol limits batch writes to a single characteristic, and enforces consecutiveness of the individual fragments.

-After receiving the BLE *write* or *execute-write*, the TNC extracts the AX.25 packet from the KISS frame obtained and sends it via RF.
+After receiving the BLE *write* or *execute-write*, the TNC processes the KISS frame according to its frame type.
+AX.25 packets are excracted and sent via RF, control frames are processed by the TNC.

+If the TNC's KISS transmission buffer is filled up, it can perform BLE-level flow control by delaying the BLE *write response* acknowledgement to the client until sufficient buffer space is freed up by processing/transmitting the frame obtained from the client.

 *Optional: allow multiple KISS frames to be sent together (up to 512 bytes) by putting them back-to-back into the characteristic.*